rhKashif/SteamPulse/README.md

 ### Overview

-This pipeline is used to extract data by web scraping both newly released games and game-specific data from Steam and further supplementing this with data from the Steam API.
+This pipeline is used to extract data by web scraping both newly released games and game-specific data from [Steam](https://store.steampowered.com/search/?sort_by=Released_DESC&category1=998&supportedlang=english&ndl=1) and further supplementing this with data from the [Steam API](https://store.steampowered.com/api/appdetails?appids=2521940).
 The raw data is then transformed to standardise each category and remove unnecessary or inaccurate data using the pandas library.
-Following this, the transformed data is uploaded using SQL to an AWS RDS database.
+Following this, the transformed data is uploaded using PostgreSQL to an AWS RDS database.
+This pipeline is run every 3 hours using ECS on AWS.

 ### Files explained